-South Africa's former President FW de Klerk dies at 85
+FW de Klerk: South Africa's former president dies at 85

 In 1990 he announced he was releasing anti-apartheid leader Nelson Mandela, leading to multi-party polls in 1994.

+Mr de Klerk shared the Nobel Peace Prize with Mr Mandela for leading the "miracle" transition from white rule in the country.
+However, his role in the transition to democracy has always been highly contested.

-A statement from the former president's FW de Klerk Foundation on Thursday morning read: "Former President FW de Klerk died peacefully at his home in Fresnaye (Cape Town) earlier this morning following his struggle against mesothelioma cancer."
+A statement from the former president's FW de Klerk Foundation on Thursday read: "Former President FW de Klerk died peacefully at his home in Fresnaye (Cape Town) earlier this morning following his struggle against mesothelioma cancer."

+"He is survived by his wife Elita, his children Jan and Susan and his grandchildren," it said.

 The foundation had announced the diagnosis - a cancer that affects the lining of the lungs - in June this year.

+Mr de Klerk was born in March 1936 in Johannesburg, into a line of Afrikaner politicians.

-FW de Klerk had taken over from PW Botha as the head of the National Party in February 1989 and the following year announced he was removing the ban on parties that included Mr Mandela's African National Congress (ANC).
+He worked as a lawyer and served in a series of ministerial posts before taking over from PW Botha as the head of the National Party in February 1989.

+The following year he announced he was removing the ban on parties that included Mr Mandela's African National Congress (ANC).

-His actions helped bring an end to apartheid-era South Africa, and he became one of the two deputy presidents after the multi-party elections in 1994 that saw Mr Mandela become president.
+His actions helped bring an end to apartheid-era South Africa, and he became one of the country's two deputy presidents after the multi-party elections in 1994 that saw Mr Mandela become president.